jkroepke/helm-secrets/docs/ArgoCD Integration.md

 There are three methods how to use an encrypted value file.
 - Method 1: Mount the private key from a kubernetes secret as volume
 - Method 2: Fetch the private key directly from a kubernetes secret
-- Method 3: Using GCP KMS (no keys provided)
+- Method 3: Using cloud provider (GCP KMS is used here)

 Please refer to the configuration section of the corresponding method for further instructions.